abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

     ```

   - `bind` => is somewhat special.
 It is a higher-order function which means when you invoke it => **it returns a new function where `this` keyword is bound**.
 The function returned is curried, meaning you can call it multiple times to provide different arguments in each call.

+    - > it's used for later-use and not immediate invocation
+    - It takes a list of arguments like `call`

     - _note_ => `bind` doesn't call the function that's why it's used in `eventListeners`
     - it's also used to set arguments so that we won't have to write them each time